Happy Halloween, everybody!

 He was tall, nicely dressed, and average looking.

-He was definitely nothing to write home about, yet I had a difficult time suppressing the urge to smash my nose against his neck to inhale his scintillating aroma.
+He was definitely nothing to write home about, yet I had a difficult time suppressing the urge to smash my nose against his neck.

 I slowly stepped closer and picked up a pack of toilet paper.